How to grow and care for Helenium

 How long does it take Heleniums to bloom?

-Heleniums will flower in the same year that the bulbs are planted.
+Heleniums will flower in the same year that they are planted.
 They are quick growers and will soon provide a flush of colour to your border.

 How tall do Heleniums get?

 Depending on the variety, some can reach up to 2m tall (6').

 What is the difference between Echinacea and Helenium?